Simulation data#

 - Returns:

-The new element that was added to file
+ElementBaseThe new element that was added to file

-- ansys.scadeone.core.svc.simdata.csd.open_file(file_path: str) FileBase #
+- ansys.scadeone.core.svc.simdata.csd.open_file(file_path: str) FileBase#

-Open a simdata file
+Open a simdata file in read-only mode

 - Parameters: